Meggan-Triplett/dotnet-data-structures-algorithms/data-structures/Tree/README.md

 ![Binary Search Tree Add Method Examples]()

 ##### Contains Method
-*The Contains Method accepts int value and will then traverse the tree, checking if the currentroot value is less than, greater than or equal to the given int value.
-Will then traverse to left node if int value is less than currentroot value, will then traverse to right node if int value is greater than currentroot value, if currentroot value is equal to given value, returns true, else continue traversal until all node values have been check and return false*
+*The Contains Method accepts int value and will then traverse the tree, checking if the root value is less than, greater than or equal to the given int value.
+Will then traverse to left node if int value is less than root value, will then traverse to right node if int value is greater than root value, if root value is equal to given value, returns true, else continue traversal until all node values have been check and return false*
 ![Binary Search Tree Includes Method Examples]()